hungcq/knowledge-repo/IT/microservices-patterns/technologies.md

       - Login-based client flow:
         - <img src="./resources/11.5.png" width="500"/>
     - Refresh token steps:
-      - API gateway obtains a new access token: make an OAuth 2.0 Refresh Grant request with the refresh token to the authen (OAuth) server
+      - API gateway obtains a new access token: make an OAuth 2.0 Refresh Grant request with the refresh token to the authentication (OAuth) server
-      - Authen server returns a new access token if the refresh token hasn't expired or revoked
+      - Authentication server returns a new access token if the refresh token hasn't expired or revoked
       - API gateway passes the new access token to the services & return it to the client
     - Advs:
       - Proven security standard
       - Save dev time: don't have to dev security infra (authentication & role management)
 - Logging infra:
-  - ELK stack (popular)
+  - ELK stack (popular):
     - Elastic search: text-search oriented NoSQL DB -> used as logging server
     - Logstash: log pipeline that aggregates the service logs & writes to Elastic search
     - Kibana: visualization tool for Elastic search